-Energy sector: Future energy systems cluster
+Energy sector: Future energy systems cluster OPPORTUNITY 2

-Deploying Distributed Energy Resources (DER) technologies and smart systems to maximise consumer benefits and improve electricity grid
+Deploying Distributed Energy Resources (DER) technologies and smart systems to maximise consumer benefits and improve electricity grid efficiency and security

-Highlighted in the 2020 Report as having much potential, DER aims to transition the electricity grid from a one-way directional system to a decentralised, two-way-directional energy system.191 DER commonly refers to small generation units that are located on the consumer side of the system, mostly 'behind the meter'.
+Highlighted in the 2020 Report as having much potential, DER aims to transition the electricity grid from a one-way directional system to a decentralised, two-way-directional energy system.
+DER commonly refers to small generation units that are located on the consumer side of the system, mostly 'behind the meter'.

-DER uptake is consumer driven, and provides greater and can be scaled to any aggregated level, from choice in flexible, personalised energy services individual devices to buildings, communities, or and products whilst reducing electricity bills.192 The even a larger region.
-Virtual Power Plant is a good demand for DER in Australia is expected to grow. example where advanced optimisation algorithms The Electricity Network Transformation Roadmap and AI deliver value to DER owners while maintaining estimates that by 2050 DER could contribute up to grid reliability.196 45% of total electricity generation capacity.192 The Traditional DER will continue to grow and new forms most common form of DER is rooftop solar PV and of DER are expected to be deployed, increasing has expanded substantially in the last two years, with in the number of smart and consumer-controlled capacity now exceeding 20GW.193 AEMO anticipates this will continue, with rooftop solar PV capacity technologies like advanced inverters, two-way EV charging and smart heat pump water heaters. doubling or even tripling by 2040.194
+DER uptake is consumer driven, and provides greater choice in flexible, personalised energy services and products whilst reducing electricity bills.
+192 The demand for DER in Australia is expected to grow.
+The Electricity Network Transformation Roadmap estimates that by 2050 DER could contribute up to 45% of total electricity generation capacity.
+192 The most common form of DER is rooftop solar PV and has expanded substantially in the last two years, with capacity now exceeding 20GW.
+193 AEMO anticipates this will continue, with rooftop solar PV capacity doubling or even tripling by 2040.
+194